 Bondage In The Closet

 I’m here to tell you: it’s a lot more fun being a little bit relaxed with your friends.
-When I first got to the big city as a young and clueless virgin, I knew that there were such as thing as bondage magazines because I had read a breathless story in Ms. Magazine (my mother’s subscription) by a woman who was horrified by finding a copy of “Cheerleaders in Bondage” under her son’s bed.
-After I hunted down the store that could sell me some, I kept them in a locked portable filing cabinet under my bed.
-Eventually I had several locked filing cabinets — and my friends had no hint.
-I lived in *terror* that someone might find out.
+When I first got to the big city as a young and clueless virgin, I knew that there were such as thing as bondage magazines because I had read (years before) a breathless story in Ms. Magazine (my mother’s subscription) by a woman who was shocked and horrified to find a copy of a “Cheerleaders in Bondage” magazine under her teen son’s bed.
+When I finally found myself in the sort of place (oh, paradise!) that had really comprehensive porn stores, I hunted down the store that could sell me some bondage magazines, but then I kept them in a locked portable filing cabinet under my bed.
+Eventually I had several locked filing cabinets — but I gave my friends not one hint.
+I lived in terror that someone might find out.

 Fast forward ten years.
-Pair of thumb cuffs hanging from a push pin between the two windows of my apartment.
-Platonic female friend (too crazy to be a romantic interest) spots the thumb cuffs.
+I’m back in small town America.
+There’s a pair of thumb cuffs hanging from a push pin between the two windows of my apartment.
+A platonic female friend (too crazy to be a romantic interest) spots the thumb cuffs.
 “What are those?”

 Evil grin.
 “Put your thumbs out like this, and I’ll show you.”